Last updated on July 17th, 2023 at 06:13 pm

 - Plastic, Metal sheets, etc.

-However, in most buildings, D.P.C. is a rich mix concrete, usually 1: 1-: 3 over the full width of the wall, and the thickness varies from 10cm to15cm (4″ to 6″) with the water-proofing compound.
+However, in most buildings, D.P.C. is a rich mix of concrete, usually 1: 1-: 3 over the full width of the wall, and the thickness varies from 10cm to15cm (4″ to 6″) with the water-proofing compound.
 For detailed work, procedure refers.

 The top surface of the P.C.C. confirms the plinth level of the building.